automl/neps/docs/analyse.md

 #### Extra Custom Logging

 NePS provides dedicated functions for customized logging using the `extra_data` argument.

+!!! note "Custom Logging Instructions"

-Note: Name the dictionary keys as the names of the values you want to log and pass one of the following functions as the values for a successful logging process.
+    Name the dictionary keys as the names of the values you want to log and pass one of the following functions as the values for a successful logging process.

 ##### 1- Extra Scalar Logging